Sahil123git/TERRIBLY-TINY-TALES-Assign/readme.md

 # **TERRIBLY TINY TALES Assignment**

-## This project has been created for frontend engineer interns role atTerribly Tiny Tales.
+## This project has been created for frontend engineer intern role at Terribly Tiny Tales.
 The project is hosted on Netlify for easy access..

 ## **Netlify-Link** :- https://terribly-tiny-tales-assign.netlify.app/